mikynhoj/Capstone-2-Project/README.md

 <img src="./logo.jpg" width="300" height="300" />

-# Cash Counselor
+Budget Builder

-Cash Counselor is your one-stop-shop for learning about your spending habits.
+Budget Builder is for learning about your spending habits.

-[Here's](https://www.youtube.com/watch?v=wlVCz2S5Y6Q) a video of a quick walk through of the project.

-The site is deployed [here](https://cash-counselor.herokuapp.com/).

-No worries.
 You will use a dummy bank account to try out the app, not your real one.
 No need to worry about exposing your sensitive banking data.

-### Tech Stack
+Tech Stack

-##

 - Backend: Express, PostgreSQL
 - Frontend: React

-### Data
+Data

-##

 API Used:

 - The [Plaid API](https://plaid.com/docs/) connects users to their real life banking institutions and allows user to retrieve their banking data.
 Once logged-in, account information such as transactions, routing numbers, and account numbers are accessible.

-### Features
+Features

-##

 - Account summary cards for all bank accounts associated with your bank login.
 - Visualize your transaction history with a bar chart or pie chart that graphs your data by time period, amount, and/or category of transaction.